 Doha Bank is the fifth-largest commercial bank and the third largest conventional bank by assets in Qatar.
 It provides wholesale, retail and international banking as well as treasury and investment services.
 It operates through a retail network of 27 local branches, 9 e-branches and 110 ATMs.
 It also has international branches in Kuwait, Dubai, Abu Dhabi and Mumbai as well as representative offices in Singapore, the UK, Canada, Germany, Japan, China, Hong Kong, South Africa, South Korea and Australia, among others.
 The Bank has strong credit ratings from Moody’s, Fitch and Standard & Poor’s.

 Al Khaliji Commercial Bank

 Al Khaliji Commercial Bank, headquartered in Doha, provides a full suite of conventional financial products and services to personal, business, private, corporate and international customers.
-Al Khaliji operates through a domestic network of four branches, two service centers and 52 ATMs as well as has one branch in France and 4 branches and four ATMs in the United Arab Emirates (Dubai, Sharjah, Ras Al Khaima, and Abu Dhabi).
+It operates through a domestic network of four branches, two service centers and 52 ATMs as well as has one branch in France and 4 branches and 4 ATMs in the United Arab Emirates (Dubai, Sharjah, Ras Al Khaima, and Abu Dhabi).
 In 2018, Al Khaliji launched first humanoid robots in Qatar.
 The Bank's major shareholders are Qatari Government entities with share of 47%.
 Al Khaliji was named as Best Premium Bank, Best Commercial Bank and Best Corporate Bank by Banker Middle East.
 The shares of Al Khaliji Commercial Bank are listed on the Qatar Exchange.
-The company was established in January 2007.

 Qatar International Islamic Bank